Router Speed Calculator

 How does cut type (roughing vs finishing) affect the recommended router RPM?

-Roughing passes remove large amounts of material quickly, generating more heat and cutting force, so a moderate speed is appropriate.
-Finishing passes take lighter cuts and benefit from higher RPM, which produces more cutter passes per inch of travel and leaves a smoother surface.
-This calculator applies a 1.5× multiplier for finishing cuts compared to roughing cuts.
-In practice, the difference may be 1,000–3,000 RPM depending on bit size, and a smoother finish pass at higher speed often means less sanding afterward.
+Heavy material removal passes generate more heat and cutting force, so a lower speed (cutFactor 0.7) is appropriate.
+Light trimming passes take lighter cuts and benefit from higher RPM (cutFactor 1.1), which produces more cutter passes per inch of travel and leaves a smoother surface; edge profiling (1.0) and dadoes/grooves (0.9) fall in between.
+In practice, the difference between the lightest and heaviest cut types may be 1,000–3,000 RPM depending on bit size, and a smoother light-trimming pass at higher speed often means less sanding afterward.